bahim22/work/Docs2/AplusQues.md

 ## Hardware

 1. onboard GPU uses RAM as storage medium
-2. d
-3. d
-4. d
-5. d

-6. USB hub allows multiple USB devices to be connected to a computer
+2. USB hub allows multiple USB devices to be connected to a computer
-7. Remove USB drive correctly by clicking 'Safely Remove Hardware' icon in system tray, stopping the drive and then unplugging it.
+3. Remove USB drive correctly by clicking 'Safely Remove Hardware' icon in system tray, stopping the drive and then unplugging it.
-8. AT style systems use 2 power connectors (P8 & P9) to connect to mobo.
+4. AT style systems use 2 power connectors (P8 & P9) to connect to mobo.
 ATX uses one P1 connector.
-9. inverter board: converts low volt DC power to high volt AC; lights up back-light bulb.
+5. inverter board: converts low volt DC power to high volt AC; lights up back-light bulb.
 If it's broken, LCD screen won't light up when laptop is powered, but you'll see a very dim image
-10. l
+6. v

 ### Laser, Thermal, Ink Printers